 - useless in the late game because you will either kill the enemy champion with your all-in combo or they will live.
 Veigar is a burst champion that gets more kills the further the game has progressed, keep that in mind.

-I also have seen some midlaners taking Ghost and Flash - this won't be an option for Veigar, simply because it doesn't fit with his abilities.
+For some midlaners the combination of Ghost and Flash could work out aswell but apparently this won't be an option for Veigar, simply because it doesn't fit with his abilities.

 I go for the combination of Flash and Teleport in nearly every game because these spells won't lose their utility in any part of the game.

 End of the guide